BoltzExchange/boltz-client/docs/index.md

 specify the `--standalone` CLI flag or set the `standalone` option to `true` in the configuration file.

+### Swap Mnemonic

+The swap mnemonic is used to derive the private keys for each swap.
+It is recommended to back this mnemonic up in a secure location, as it can be used to recover funds locked in swaps in the case the database of the daemon is lost.

+On initial startup, the client will generate a new swap mnemonic and store it in the database.
+It can be viewed with the `boltzcli swapmnemonic get` command or changed using the `boltzcli swapmnemonic set` command.

 ### CLI

 We recommend running `boltzcli completions` to setup autocompletions for the CLI